-As laid out in our recent post “Getting Married on a Budget,” creating a wedding budget is the first step to almost all wedding-related tasks, and setting the date is no exception.
+As you may have guessed, creating a wedding budget is the first step to almost all wedding-related tasks, and setting the date is no exception.
 There is a wedding season, which runs from April to October, which means venue prices and the cost of vendors increases during this time of year.
-Budgeting will need to take place according to your desired timeframe or picking a wedding date needs to be influenced by the budget you’ve already set.
+Budgeting will need to take place according to your desired time frame or picking a wedding date needs to be influenced by the budget you’ve already set.
 Choosing a wedding date is also highly shaped by the style of your wedding (theme, overall vibe, etc.), so be sure to choose a time of year that reflects your aesthetic.
 Some additional factors to consider when setting the date include:

 Maybe it’s your dating anniversary or the anniversary for one (or both!) of your parents.
 Perhaps you really, really like Thanksgiving, or Valentine’s Day holds special meaning to you both.
 In any case, there’s a very special date that both of you immediately agree needs to be embossed on invitations for all of time.
 Choosing a wedding date based on some specific moment in time is a very popular (and probably easiest) option.
 Recognize that choosing some holidays (especially Christmas and Valentine’s Day) means competing with holiday parties, inflated airfare, fully booked vendors/venues, and celebrating families (unless yours is already in town, which might make it a perfect opportunity).
 All of this may decrease your attendance and increase your cost.